Virtual Duckiedrone Takeoff Demo#

 Verifying MAVROS connection#

-Check that MAVROS is properly connected to the flight controller:
+Check that MAVROS is properly connected to the flight controller by running:

 ros2 topic echo /mavros/state